Kinga Oktabska (b. 1995) is a visual artist from Wroclaw, Poland.

-The location of the space would allow her greater opportunities to communicate and include local residents in her work about the local area.
-She hopes to use the space as a platform for dialogue with local community members to inform her practice.
-As part of this, she is keen to run an event featuring talks with local historians about the lost heritage of Battersea and a drawing workshop with local residents to represent their memories of the area.
+The location of the space allows her greater opportunities to communicate and include local residents in her work about the local area.
+She uses the space as a platform for dialogue with local community members to inform her practice.
+As part of this, she wants to run an event featuring talks with local historians about the lost heritage of Battersea.
+Additionally, she hosts drawing workshops with local residents to represent their memories of the area.
+She also has run a ‘Silk and Rubble’ workshop exploring industrial heritage and the lost crafts of the Battersea Seashore.
 She would like to invite people to create a collaborative drawing and later make prints of it to give away in the form of postcards or posters.

 Katy Wan, Assistant Curator, International Art at Tate Modern and Simon Tate, Managing Director of Wetherby